ismail-omani/cloud-bot/README.md

 Better works on linux

 Installation:
 You need python3 and git installed.
+Windows installer is not updated, use WSL
 ```bash
 curl -O  https://raw.githubusercontent.com/ismail-omani/cloud-bot/main/install.sh  #for everything